yetulaxman/awesome-nextflow/test.md

 ### Move your pre-proceessed data to a project-specific scratch area before analaysis

 Currently, all directories on scratch drive are project-based and one should be aware of a project number to find out actual path on scratch directory.
 While we can actually find *scratch* directories corresponding to all your project numbers using `csc-workspace`, it may not be immediately obvious to map those project numbers to metadata of your projects.
-You can instead also use the following command to find more descriptions related to your project.
+You can instead also use the following command to find more details on your project(s).

 ```bash
 csc-projects